Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water

-Indole (\ind) is an ubiquitous component of peptides and proteins as it is the sidechain chomophore of the essential amino acid tryptophan.
-Indole has various signaling functions~\cite{Sobolewski:PCCP4:1093, Plekan:MP106:1143, Chrostowska:JACS136:11813}, but more significantly in the present context, it is an important chromophore of proteins~\cite{Vivian:BiophysJ80:2093,Sarkisyan:SR2:608}.
-It starts to absorb strongly below 300~nm, with the main bands around 287 and 217~nm, both corresponding to $\pi^\ast\leftarrow\pi$ transitions.
+Indole (C$_8$H$_7$N) is a ubiquitous component of peptides and proteins as it is the side chain chromophore of the essential amino acid tryptophan.
+Indole has various signaling functions~\cite{Sobolewski:PCCP4:1093,Plekan:MP106:1143,Chrostowska:JACS136:11813}, and most relevant for the present work, it starts to absorb strongly below 300~nm, with the main bands around 287 and 217~nm, both corresponding to $\pi\rightarrow\pi^\ast$ transitions.~\cite{Vivian:BiophysJ80:2093,Sarkisyan:SR2:608}.
 The influence of solvation on indole's electronic structure has long been debated~\cite{Short:JCP108:10189}, in particular with respect to its two lowest-energy $^1L_a$ and $^1L_b$ electronically excited singlet states~\cite{Callis:JCP95:4230,Brand:PCCP12:4968:2010, Kuepper:PCCP12:4980}.
-Microsolvation experiments with one or a few water molecules attached have shed some light onto this topic~\cite{Korter:JPCA102:7211, Zwier:JPCA105:8827, Lippert:CPL376:40, Onvlee:indole:inprep}.

-A natural role of tryptophan is the radiation protection of nucleic acids, \eg, as a near-UV-absorbing building block of the eumelanin polymer~\cite{Meredith:SM2:37, Meredith:PCR19:572}.
+Microsolvation experiments with one or a few water molecules attached have shed some light onto this topic~\cite{Korter:JPCA102:7211, Zwier:JPCA105:8827, Lippert:CPL376:40}.
+One of many roles of tryptophan is the radiation protection of nucleic acids, \textit{e.g.}, as a near-UV-absorbing building block of the eumelanin polymer~\cite{Meredith:SM2:37, Meredith:PCR19:572}.
 Indole became one of the widely studied model systems to understand the photochemistry of heteroaromatic systems, in particular, the role of the $\pi\sigma^\ast$ states~\cite{Sobolewski:PCCP4:1093}.
 The excited states and photodynamics of gaseous indole were studied by a large variety of techniques, including high-resolution spectroscopy~\cite{Berden:JCP103:9596, Brand:PCCP12:4968:2010, Kuepper:PCCP12:4980}, pump-probe laser spectroscopy~\cite{Godfrey:PCCP17:25197, Livingstone:JCP135:194307}, ion imaging~\cite{Lin:JCP123:124303}, and \emph{ab initio} calculations~\cite{Sobolewski:CPL315:293}.
-Radiation below 300~nm has the potential to cause pyrimidine dimerization, \eg, leading to melanoma~\cite{Douki:PPS12:1286}.
-Most damaging is radiation around 250~nm, corresponding to a minimum of the indole absorption spectrum.
+Radiation below 300~nm has the potential to cause pyrimidine dimerization, \textit{e.g.}, leading to melanoma~\cite{Douki:PPS12:1286}.
+The most damaging is radiation around 250 nm, corresponding to a minimum of the indole absorption spectrum.